CopernicaMarketingSoftware/AMQP-CPP/README.md

 easily integrated into any kind of event loop.
-If you want to implement the AMQP protocol on top of some [unusual other communication layer](https://tools.ietf.org/html/rfc1149), this library can be used for that - but if you want to use it with regular TCP connection, setting it up is just as easy.
+If you want to implement the AMQP protocol on top of some [unusual other communication layer](https://tools.ietf.org/html/rfc1149), this library can be used for that - but if you want to use it with regular TCP connections, setting it up is just as easy.

 AMQP-CPP is fully asynchronous and does not do any blocking (system) calls, so it can be used in high performance applications without the need for threads.